NEONScience/NEON-Data-Skills/tutorials/hyperspectral/RasterStack-RGB-Images-in-R-Using-HSI.md

 <div id="ds-dataTip" markdown="1">
 <i class="fa fa-star"></i>**Data Tip - wavelengths and bands:** Remember that
 you can look at the wavelengths dataset in the HDF5 file to determine the center wavelength value for each band.
+Keep in mind that this data subset only includes every fourth band that is available in a full NEON hyperspectral dataset!
 </div>

-    #create a list of the bands we want in our stack
+    # create a list of the bands we want in our stack
     rgb <- list(14,9,4) #list(58,34,19) when using full NEON hyperspectral dataset

-    #lapply tells R to apply the function to each element in the list
+    # lapply tells R to apply the function to each element in the list
     rgb_rast <- lapply(rgb,FUN=band2Raster, file = f,
                        noDataValue=myNoDataValue,
                        extent=rasExt,
                        CRS=myCRS)

-    #check out the properties or rgb_rast
+    # check out the properties or rgb_rast
-    #note that it displays properties of 3 rasters.
+    # note that it displays properties of 3 rasters.
     rgb_rast

     ## [[1]]